RavoPL/fitness-den/README.md

 <br>

-1. *As a site admin I can add a product so that I can increase the stocks in my store*
+1. *As a site admin I can add a product so that I can increase the stocks in my store.*

 | **Feature**  | **Expected Result** | **Action Taken** | **Result** |
 | ------------- | ------------- | ------------- | ------------- |